 Bogota, the capital city of Colombia was founded in 1538 and offers more than its reputation might suggest.
 Home to cosmopolitan restaurants, excellent museums and a well preserved colonial quarter, it is an eclectic mix of the old and new.
 Certainly worth a visit on your holiday to Bogota, is the Spanish colonial district of Candelaria with pretty flower covered courtyards and fine architecture.
 The nation's most famous museum, the Gold Museum is located here with each corridor displaying a different episode from Colombian history, whilst the ground floor is dedicated to art.
+It is said to showcase the world's largest collection of gold artifacts.
+Within the historic centre, don't miss the Botero Museum.
+Housing one of Latin America's most important international art collections with work by Fernando Botero himself as well as many other world-renowned artists.

 To take in spectacular views of the city head to the Monserrate Mountain which is accessible by cable car.
 In the northern districts of Zona Rosa and Usaquen, you can find a variety of excellent restaurants, nightlife, parks and shopping centres.The underground Salt Cathedral is also another highlight situated just over an hour away from Bogota in the mountain town of Zipaquira and is a fascinating and popular site.
 If you are looking for a fun and lively evening be sure to make a 40 minute journey to Andres de Carne Res in Chia where you will dine at this huge restaurant/club.